 WHY: As we said in Chapter I, if any of these elements are absent, it is unlikely that student success will improve at a reduced instructional cost.
 If all of these elements are present and you select an appropriate cost reduction strategy, we guarantee that student success will improve and costs will be reduced.
 We call these elements essential because they are.
 You need to be sure you have addressed each one of them in your plan.

-• Describe specifically the changes to the traditional course structure that will result from the redesign (i.e., number and kinds of class meetings, number and kinds of sections including size(s), staffing plans, student requirements, testing, attendance management and other relevant logistics).
+Describe specifically how the lab component of your redesign will operate (i.e., number of computers, hours open, staffing plans, testing, attendance management, and other logistics).